botbahlul/autosrt/README.md

   pyinstaller --onefile __init__.py

-or you can just install it with python by download this git as zip then extract it to a folder then just type :
+or you can just install it with python by download this git as zip then extract it to a folder and then just type :

   python setup.py build